Suga set to leave office without progress on Japan's key diplomatic issues

 When taking the helm of the government in September of last year, Suga — who last week announced his intention to step down — took over the foreign policy of his predecessor, Shinzo Abe.

-Although his diplomatic skills had been largely untested, Suga worked to strengthen Japan’s alliance with the United States and shared serious concerns about China’s aggressive moves with other major nations.
+Although his diplomatic skills had been largely untested, Suga worked to strengthen Japan's alliance with the United States and shared serious concerns about China's aggressive moves with other nations.

 But difficult problems, such as the abduction issue and the territorial dispute with Russia over four islands off Hokkaido, remain undiminished.
 They will be passed to his successor, who will take office after the ruling Liberal Democratic Party's presidential election on Sept.
 29.